drclongstaff/shiny-clots/README.md

 ### Michaelis Menten kinetics and linear transformations

-This app analysis Michaelis Menten curves and compares results for various common linear transformations
+This app analyses Michaelis Menten curves by non-linear regression and compares results for various common linear transformations (Lineweaver-Burke, Eadie-Hofstee, etc).
+The linear transformations are not recommended to derive Km and Vmax values but may be useful to identify non-standard kinetics.

  <img src="./images/MMcurve.PNG" alt="MMenten"
 	title="Example MM analysis" width="500" height="500" />